The 3 Key Things You MUST Have On Your Listing If You Are Selling Foreign Property to the British Market

 3. Buyers statistically view most recently added properties

-Again this may seem obvious, but having ALL of your information available and correct at time of uploading the listing ensures you have the best possible chance to reach the most amount of people.
-If you throw up your listing fast thinking you can add your images and floor plan later on you are missing a huge trick!
-When you finally complete it your listing will NO LONGER BE RECENT which means it will stop showing up as NEW in buyers searches and you have missed that crucial window!
-Delaying getting your listing live as fast as possible may seem counter intuitive but the experts in the know at Rightmove have analysed data on their portal and say that having your listing as complete and relevant as possible when you upload is the very best way to ensure you don’t simply get scrolled straight past – you have paid for this opportunity after all… don’t waste it simply for the sake of a day or two to get it right.
+Having ALL of your information available and correct at time of uploading the listing ensures you have the best possible chance to reach the most amount of people.
+If you list too fast, thinking you can add your images and floor plan later on, you are missing a huge trick!
+When you finally complete it your listing will NO LONGER BE RECENT which means it will stop showing up as NEW in buyers searches and you have missed that crucial promo window!

 By Claire Robinson, Head of Communications and Marketing

 Not an AIPP Member?